bhavya9107/blog-1/_posts/2018-06-13-javaScript-1.md

 >   10.1 JavaScript Promises <br>
 >   10.2 AJAX and JSON parsing

-## Requirements
+## Expectations from readers
 The reader is expected to have following skills
 - Determined reader
-- Interest in undrstanding working of Web
+- Interest in understanding working of Web
 - May or may not have programming experience
 - May have fear for starting programming.